Convergent sequences in discrete groups: Introduction

 The assertion of the theorem is trivial if $G$ does not have enough homomorphisms into compact groups to separate elements of $G$, i.e.\ we are implicitly assuming that $G$ is maximally almost periodic.
 Being maximally almost periodic is equivalent to having a family of separating finite-dimensional unitary representations or the existence of an injection into a compact group.
-Since $G$ is assumed to be finitely generated, this condition is also equivalent to being residually finite.
+Since $G$ is assumed to be finitely generated, this condition is also equivalent to being residually finite by a well-known result of Mal'cev, see \cite{MR925989} for an elementary account.
 Note that there is always a \emph{net} which is Bohr convergent to the neutral element.
 There is a natural way of phrasing the result in terms of the Bohr compactification $bG$ of $G$.
 There is an extensive literature about the Bohr topology on various classes of topological groups and the existence or non-existence of Bohr convergent sequences has been an import question over the years (see \cite{MR2273361,MR1858143,her} and the references therein).
 Our result answers several open questions from \cite{MR1858143}.
-As a consequence we can show that the free group on two generators (and in fact any finitely generated group which is not virtually abelian) does not satisfy Chu duality.
-This problem was posed by Hsin Chu in his foundational work on Chu duality, see \cite{MR0195988,MR2273361}
+In particular, we provide an example of a non-trivial convergent sequence in the Bohr compactification of $\F_2$, a question which was asked by various authors.
+As a consequence of the main theorem, we can also show that the free group on two generators (and in fact any finitely generated group which is not virtually abelian) does not satisfy Chu duality (see Section \ref{chusec}).
+This problem was posed by Hsin Chu in his foundational work on Chu duality, see \cite{MR0195988,MR2273361}.

+The following corollary is a consequence of our result which shows that images of word-maps can be surprisingly small.